artainmo/obsidian_web_note/index.md

 ---
 layout: default
-title: Online display of a note
+title: Online display of a Note
 ---